Copycat Panda Express Beef and Broccoli That Tastes Identical

 - Add the sliced beef and stir-fry until browned and cooked through.

-- Optional: Remove beef from the pan and set aside.
+- Remove beef from the pan and set aside.

 - Stir-fry until vegetables are tender-crisp.